netgroup-polito/Veribaton/README.md

 - _**Modifying ETSI/Verifoo conversion:**_ The conversion logic can be modified adapting the two static methods `Converter.NFV ETSIToVerifo` and `Converter.VerifooToETSI` under package `it.polito.veribaton.utils`.
 - _**Extending Openbaton REST API compatibility:**_ In order to extend the compatibility surface between Veribaton and Openbaton REST interfaces, is possible to implement other controllers under package `it.polito.veribaton.api`.
 These controllers should implement Openbaton endpoints.
-- _**Adapting Verifoo XSD:**_ In the event of a schema change in Verifoo data model, it is possible to implement the new XSD by copying it under the folder `src\main\resources` and perform a `gradle clean`.
+- _**Adapting Verifoo XSD:**_ In the event of a schema change in Verifoo data model, it is possible to implement the new XSD by copying it under the folder `src/main/resources` and perform a `gradle clean`.
 On subsequent builds, NFV classes will be generated from the ant XJC task.

 Follows a description of the different packages in which is detailed the class relationship between components.